ctp-archive/data-journalism/index.md

 : Data doesn’t always arrive ready to analyze.
 A data journalist’s job often involves collecting data from multiple sources or transforming it from unwieldy formats to something more structured.

 Intro to R
 : The statistical programming language R is quickly becoming one of the standard tools for data journalists around the world.
-Its use can help us expand our understand of data and how to analyze it.
+Its use can help us expand our understanding of data and how to analyze it.

 The weight of data
 : Data is more than just numbers – it’s an attempt to quantify often emotional aspects of humanity, like loss and illness.
 Data journalists should be prepared for the implications of working with and presenting these numbers, both on themselves and their audiences.